-- planning our quality assurance review program - analysing the results of our quality assurance review program and any remedial action taken - · identifying audit quality areas to focus on.
+- planning our quality assurance review program - analysing the results of our quality assurance review program and any remedial action taken - identifying audit quality areas to focus on.

-ASIC recently released its Report 677 Audit inspection report: 1 July 2019 to 30 June 2020.
-In this report, it states that:
+ASIC recently released its Audit inspection report 1 July 2021 to 30 June 2022.
+This report provides that:

-In our view, in 27% of the 179 key audit areas we reviewed on a risk basis across 53 audit files in the 12 months to 30 June 2020, auditors did not obtain reasonable assurance that the financial report as a whole was free of material misstatement.
-This compares to 26% for the 12 months to 30 June 2019.
+for 32% of the 146 key audit areas reviewed on a risk basis across 45 audit files in the 12 months to 30 June 2022, auditors did not obtain reasonable assurance that the financial report, was free of material misstatement.
+This compares to 23% of 115 key audit areas for the 12 months to 30 June 2021.